3 simple strategies to avoid being caught in the debt net in your ‘after school’ years

 - Create a debt payment plan/timeline.
 This will enable you to monitor your progress, and ensure your goal to pay off your debt stays on track.

-In addition to the strategies above, the sooner you sit down with a financial specialist to discuss strategies to pay off debt, the better.
+In addition to the strategies above, the sooner you sit down with a Mortgage Agent to discuss strategies to pay off debt, the better.
 Because the more time you give yourself to get on the right financial track before retirement, the more disposable income you’ll have when life ‘after school’ finally starts.

 Need help avoiding the ‘debt net’ in retirement?
 Call on Educators Financial Group.